yitzchak/metys/README.md

 Metys can parse source documents in noweb, MarkDown or Metys format.
 The format of the source document will be determined by the file extension or by the `--parser` command line option if specified.
+Source documents with a file extension ending with `nw` are assumed to be noweb documents.
+Those with a file extension ending with `md` are assumed to be MarkDown documents.
+All other files are assumed to be in Metys format.

 Parsing the source document results in a series of logical chunks.
 These chunks are either text, code or group chunks.
 Text chunks contain text which is copied verbatim to the output document.
 Code chunks are evaluated by a Jupyter kernel and the results are formatted in the output document as per the local and global options specified.
 Group chunks are used to set options for a collection of chunks or to include subfiles.

 ### noweb Format